securitytxt/security-txt/README.md

 :warning: **Update:** Several options have been renamed or removed in the RFC.
 This file is simply here to demonstrate the idea that I originally had in mind.

+---

+# Internet draft

+The Internet draft for security.txt can be found here: https://www.ietf.org/id/draft-foudil-securitytxt-00.txt.
+Everything listed below will remain here in order to keep the discussion active and to keep track of the project's progress.

+---

 # How it works

 The `/security.txt` file should be located under `/.well-known/` (`/.well-known/security.txt`) [[RFC5785](https://tools.ietf.org/html/rfc5785)].
 Security.txt uses a similar syntax to `robots.txt`.